David Pierpoint

 David Alfred Pierpoint is an Irish Anglican priest: he has been Archdeacon of Dublin since 2004.

 Pierpoint was born in 1956 and ordained in 1988.
 He was Non Stipendiary Minister at Athboy with Ballivor and Killallon; Killiney and Ballybrack; and Narraghmore and Timolin with Castledermot until 1991 when he became Chancellor of St Patrick's Cathedral, Dublin.
-In 1995 he became its Vicar.
+In 1995 he became Vicar of the Christ Church Cathedral Group of Parishes, which includes All Saints' Grangegorman, St Werburgh's and St Michan's, and in 2004 Archdeacon of Dublin.

+After studying at All Hallows College, he gained a Masters from Dublin City University in 2007.
+He has served as chaplain to the Gardaí.